Steve Lomas: St Johnstone

 In November 2011, Lomas signed a 2 1/2-year deal to manage Scottish Premier League side St Johnstone following the departure of Derek McInnes to English Championship team Bristol City.
 Shortly after signing the deal to become first team manager he was joined by former Northern Ireland goalkeeper and Lisburn Distillery manager Tommy Wright who had agreed to join the club as an assistant to Lomas.
 In his first season as manager of St Johnstone, Lomas took the club to a top 6 finish for the first time since 1999.

-After Hearts won the Scottish Cup, St Johnstone also qualified for the Europa League, entering the competition in the second qualifying round.
-Initially there was confusion about who their opponents would be, because of an appeal to CAS by Turkish club, Besiktas, who had been banned from this season's European competition by UEFA.
-Turkish club, Eskisehirspor were, however, confirmed as opponents of St Johnstone with the first leg to be played in Turkey on 19 July and the second leg at home at McDiarmid Park, Perth on 26 July 2012.

-Despite a slow start to the 2012–13 season after many changes to the squad – 12 players were out of contract during the summer – St Johnstone had an excellent September, drawing with Dundee United and winning the next four matches, the first against Celtic, ending Ross County's 40 game unbeaten run and beating rivals Dundee, as well as reaching the quarter finals of the Scottish League Cup.
 On 4 October 2012, Lomas was named SPL Manager of the month, the first time a St Johnstone manager had won the award.
-On beating the Manager of the Month "curse" in October to record 5th and 6th straight wins against St Mirren and Kilmarnock, Steve Lomas achieved the best run of results at St Johnstone since 1971, reaching second place in the SPL table behind Celtic.
+On beating the Manager of the Month "curse" in October to record fifth- and sixth-straight wins against St Mirren and Kilmarnock, Lomas achieved the best run of results at St Johnstone since 1971, reaching second place in the SPL table behind Celtic.

-In October 2012, Lomas' name began to be linked with vacant manager's positions in English clubs; first at Bournemouth, then Burnley, Fleetwood, Doncaster Rovers and Coventry City.
+In October 2012, Lomas' name began to be linked with vacant manager's positions at English clubs; first at Bournemouth, then Burnley, Fleetwood, Doncaster Rovers and Coventry City.

-Lomas achieved a second successive top six SPL finish with a game to spare, and in the last game of the season on 19 May 2013, in his first full season in charge, a 2–0 victory over Motherwell gave St Johnstone 3rd place in the SPL and Europa League qualification.
+Lomas achieved a second-successive top six SPL finish with a game to spare, and in the last game of the season, on 19 May 2013, in his first full season in charge, a 2–0 victory over Motherwell gave St Johnstone third place in the SPL and Europa League qualification.